metallb/metallb/website/content/tutorial/arp.md

 ```

 MetalLB is sending out unsolicited ARP responses and replies to ARP
-requests with the MAC address of the node that has won the master
+requests with the MAC address of the node that has won the leader
 election.
 It is using the first address of the assigned range
 (192.168.1.240).